 SMC Recreation Field

 Constructed in the summer of 2011, the Saint Mary's Recreation Field provides year-round field space for recreational and athletics programs at Saint Mary's College.

 Designed by Verde Design, Inc. and installed by Carone & Company, Inc., the field features a state-of-the-art Mondo Sport Turf artificial surface that provides field use regardless of weather conditions.
 Construction workers broke ground on the renovation on June 6, 2011 finished two months later.

-The lighted field serves as a practice and competition site for the women's lacrosse program as well as a practice and training facility for various club sport and intercollegiate sport programs.
-It is also utilized extensively for intramural programs and SMC community use.
+The lighted field serves as a practice and competition site for the women's intercollegiate lacrosse program as well as a practice and training facility for various club sport and intercollegiate sport programs.
+It is also utilized extensively for outdoor campus recreation and intramural programs.